 Baked garlic knots on a parchment-lined baking sheet.

-While the bread rolls are baking, you can mix up your garlic butter.
+While the bread rolls bake, you can mix your garlic butter.

 Ingredients for making garlic butter in individual dishes, with text labels.